adamshostack/conflictmodeling/README.md

 # conflictmodeling

 A place to gather and organize information about using threat modeling frameworks to deal with social conflict in online systems.
-Businesses are named here soley to make discussion concrete, not for criticism.
+Businesses are named here soley to make discussion concrete, not to criticise their choices.

 ## Frame